Offering spectacular views from above, the cruising grounds of Turkey become truly magical when explored from down below.

 Whilst the mainland is a treat for the discerning traveller, the greatest mysteries are certainly contained beneath the waters which fringe the coast.
 With rocks, reefs, and ancient vessels making up the layout, it’s not hard to see why it attracts a range of keen divers each year.

-No doubt the greatest attraction of these waters, however, is a downed aircraft which is close enough to the surface for even less experienced divers to get up close to.
+No doubt the greatest attraction of these waters, however, is a downed aircraft that is close enough to the surface for even less experienced divers to get up close to.

 One of the most famous port cities in Turkey, the waters which stretch out from Fethiye abound with ancient formations for scuba divers to inspect.